Writing Excuses 7.44: Writing for Comics with Jim Zub

 Jim also schools us on comics pacing, and how page-turns drive the comic forward differently than they do in prose.
 Finally, he talks about how to get into the business he’s in.

-Writing Prompt: Introduce a place without using dialog.
+Homework: Introduce a place without using dialog.
 Describe five panels for an artist to draw, so that the reader has been introduced to the location.

 Thing of the week: Swords and Deviltry: The Adventures of Fafhrd and the Grey Mouser, by Fritz Lieber, narrated by Jonathan Davis and Neil Gaiman.